KirillAlekhnovich/KnowYourFriendsBot/README.md

 # Know your friends bot

-Telegram bot which helps you with collecting information about what your friends like, what are their hobbies and interests.
+Telegram bot which helps you with storing information about what your friends like, what are their hobbies and interests in one place.

 It also allows you to set reminders about their birthdays and other important dates.

 >